-HB/SB# Title Description Effective Date Actions required A. Screening Foreign Researchers A. Each state university that receives state appropriations or state tax revenue and has a research budget of \$10 million or more must screen applicants seeking employment in research or research-related support positions, graduate and undergraduate students applying for research or research-related support positions, and applicants for positions of visiting researcher who are citizens of a foreign country and who are not permanent residents of the US, or who are citizens or permanent residents of the US who have any affiliation with an institution or program, or at least 1 year of prior employment or training, excepting employment or training by an agency of the United States government, in a foreign country of concern as defined in s.
+HB/SB # Title Description Effective Date Actions required 4.
+Screening Foreign Researchers A. Each state university that receives state appropriations or state tax revenue and has a research budget of \$10 million or more must screen applicants seeking employment in research or research-related support positions, graduate and undergraduate students applying for research or research-related support positions, and applicants for positions of visiting researcher who are citizens of a foreign country and who are not permanent residents of the US who have any affiliation with an institution or program, or at least 1 year of prior employment or training, excepting employment or training by an agency of the United States government, in a foreign country of concern as defined in s.
 286.101.
 B. Such screening is required prior to interviewing such applicant or offering to such applicant a position of employment or of visiting researcher.
-At the discretion of the university or entity, other applicants for such positions may be screened.
-B. Outlines additional requirements the Board of Governors must require applicants above to fulfill.
-C. Requires the president or chief administrative officer at a university to designate a research integrity office to review all materials required above and take reasonable steps to verify all attendance, employment, publications, and contributions listed in the applicant.
+At the discretion of the university or entity, other applicants for such applicant a position of Governors must require applicants above to fulfill.
+C. Requires the president or chief administrative officer at a university to designate a research integrity office to review all materials required brior to any interview of or offer of a position to the applicant.
 Defines reasonable steps.
 D. The state university may also direct the office to approve applicants for hire based on a risk-based determination considering the nature of the research and the background and ongoing affiliations of the applicant.
 E. These requirements must be completed before interviewing or offering any position to an individual described in any research or research-related support position and before granting such individual any access to research data or activities or other sensitive data.
-F. The research integrity office must report to the nearest Federal Bureau of Investigation field office, and to 5.
+F. The research integrity office, and to any law enforcement agency designated by the Governor or the Board of Governors, the identity of any applicant the was rejected for employment based on the scrutiny required by this 5.
 Foreign Travel, research institutions A, By January 1, 2022, each state university that receives state appropriations or state tax revenue and has a research budget of \$10 million or more must establish an international travel approval and monitoring program.
 B. The program must require preapproval and screening by a research integrity office designated by the president or chief administrative officer of the state university or entity for any employment-related foreign travel and employment-related foreign activities engaged in by all faculty, researchers, and research department staff.
 Such requirement is in addition to any other travel approval process applicable to the state university or entity.
 C. Outlines the process for preapproval.
 D. Requires the university to maintain records of all foreign travel requests and approvals; expenses reimbursed by the university or entity during such travel, including for travel, food, and lodging; and payments and honoraria received during such travel and activities, including for travel, food, and lodging.
 E. The university must also keep records of the purpose of the travel and any records related to the foreign activity review.
 Such records must be retained for at least 3 years or any longer period of time required by any other applicable state or federal law.